 Recently issued accounting pronouncements: In November 2023, the Financial Accounting Standards Board ("FASB") issued ASU No. 2023-07 "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures."
 This ASU expands public entities' segment disclosures by requiring disclosure of significant segment expenses that are regularly provided to the chief operating decision maker and included within each reported measure of segment profit or loss, an amount and description of its composition for other segment items, and interim disclosures of a reportable segment's profit or loss and assets.
-This ASU is effective for fiscal years beginning after December 15, 2023, and for interim periods within fiscal years beginning after December 15, 2024.
-This ASU is applicable to the Company's Annual Report on Form 10-K for the fiscal year ended May 31, 2025, and subsequent interim periods, with early application permitted.
+This ASU is effective for fiscal years beginning after December 15, 2024.
+This ASU is applicable to the Company's Annual Report on Form 10-K for the fiscal year ending May 31, 2025, and subsequent interim periods, with early application permitted.
 The Company is currently evaluating the impact of adopting this ASU on its consolidated financial statements and disclosures.